mmascher/alessiobot/README.md

 #Alessiobot
 Alessiobot is the best possible emulator of Alessio.
-It sends out emails in the morning for organizing for lunch and provides a web interface to set up holidays and the dayly RSVP.
+It sends out emails in the morning for organizing for lunch and provides a web interface to set up holidays and the daily RSVP.

 The assumption is that the basedir is /data/alessiobot